Chi-G/alx-files_manager/README.md

 alx-files_manager

-A simple platform to upload and view files.
+A simple platform to upload files and views files